codepo8/developer-advocacy-handbook/index.md

 ---
-layout: default
-title: Table of Contents - The Developer Advocacy Handbook
+title: The Developer Advocacy Handbook
+next: what-is-developer-advocacy
+nexttitle: What is developer advocacy?
 ---

+![Chris Heilmann presenting at dotjs 2019 with a slide saying developers are people](images/cover.jpg){:height="1024" width="683"}

 # The Developer Advocacy Handbook

-![Chris Heilmann presenting at dotjs 2019 with a slide saying developers are people](images/cover.jpg){:height="1024" width="683"}

 This handbook will get you on the way to be a great developer advocate for any product or company.
 Naturally, your approach may need tweaking for